ChronoMonochrome/utilities/README.md

 1) initramfs.py

-How to use this script:
+Description:
+  Extracts initramfs.cpio scripts from boot.img Linux kernel

+How to:

 ./initramfs.py boot.img

-It will work only with gzip'd and lz4'd kernels with uncompressed ramdisk.
+For now, only gzip and lz4-compressed kernels are supported